adopt-liveview/adopt-liveview/priv/pages/2026/04-28-v2-simple-forms-with-ecto-en_US.md

 end
 ```

-Ecto.Schema with at least one `changeset/2` function are a given.
+An Ecto.Schema with at least one `changeset/2` function is a given.
 These functions are under your full control and are used to define how we validate data.
 In previous lessons validation took place within LiveView but this left our code messy and difficult to reuse.
-In Phoenix project validations are almost always carried out at the level of an Ecto.Schema in `changeset/2` functions.
+In Phoenix projects, validations are almost always carried out at the level of an Ecto.Schema in `changeset/2` functions.

 We receive two arguments: the product and optional parameters (note that if nothing is passed we use the default `%{}`).
 With these two values in mind we use pipes to transform this value as follows: